-Benchmark testing demonstrates significantly better performance for both OpenJDK 8 and OpenJDK 9 when using Eclipse OpenJ9, than with Hotspot.
+Benchmark testing shows significantly better performance for OpenJDK™ 8 when using Eclipse OpenJ9 instead of Hotspot

-Many different metrics exist to measure the performance of an application including startup time, ramp up time, footprint, response time, as well as throughput.
+Application performance can be measured using many different metrics, including startup time, ramp-up time, footprint, and response time, as well as throughput.
 At Eclipse OpenJ9, we keep a watchful eye on all of these metrics, making sensible tradeoffs and providing tuning options that allow the virtual machine (VM) to be optimized for different workloads.

 These results show that OpenJ9 achieves a good balance between (often conflicting) performance metrics: it offers excellent footprint savings and faster start-up time with the help of AOT technology, while also delivering throughput performance that is competitive with Hotspot.